camptocamp/puppet-networkmanager/README.md

 The connection type.

 ####`ensure`
 Should the connection be `present` or `absent`.
-Defaults to `present`.
+Default to `present`.

 ####`id`
 The id of the VPN connection.
-Defaults to `name`.
+Default to `name`.

 ####`ipv4_method`
 IPv4 method.
-Defaults to `auto`.
+Default to `auto`.

 ####`never_default`
 Do not use VPN connection as default route.
-Defaults to `true`.
+Default to `true`.

 ####`password_flags`
 The password flags.